 So a low-level always-on Cooler costs five character points and a high-level voluntary mascot costs twenty character points.
 As a mascot, you don't really need to blow on their dice or whatever, but they often think you do.

 Analgesic kiss / Soporific kiss You can ease pain or aid sleep, at least a bit, with a kiss.
 A minor version of the Gift of Healing.
 Costs 1 Psi per use.
 "This is medicine to me."
 Your favorite tipple or spice or treat or condiment speeds your recovery.
 A minor version of the Gift of Healing.
 Costs 1 Psi per use.
 "Take some of my special GLOP ."
 Your idiosyncratic chicken soup / posset / hangover cure / tonic speeds recovery (when you make it).
 A minor version of the Gift of Healing.
 Costs 1 Psi per serving.
 Nice save If an agility failure, by you or anyone else, fails to save a precious object within your reach (baby, scalding cup of coffee, heirloom), you get a second roll.
 You have no choice about it, and you will spend three points to boost the roll.
-If you're out of Focus, use Psi; failing that, use Effort; failing that, take a damage level.
+If you're out of Focus, use Psi; failing that, use Effort; failing that, take a damage level for +30% (and a pulled muscle).
 A narrow version of Anticipation, or maybe Hysterical Agility.
 "They're in trouble!"
 If a beloved object (usually a living thing) is under threat, you are suddenly struck with an anxiety to check on them.
 (Got saved by this once myself.)
 No cost to use.
 I wouldn't dare.
 Prophetic anatomy "Storm's coming.
 I feel it in my bones" or in your bad knee or your water or sinuses or whatever.
 Pick an anatomical feature and some class of general event it foretells: weather, tides, civil unrest, war, fashion crazes, etc. A narrow version of Foresight.
 Costs 1 Focus per use.
 "I can always make myself understood."
 Your knowledge of the language is strictly from media and stereotypes, but you produce meaningful gibberish, and what with the voice tone, facial expression, and gestures, you get your point across.
 A narrow version of the Gift of Tongues.
 Costs 1 Psi per encounter.
 "I get the drift."
 Like the above, going the other way.
 A narrow version of the Gift of Tongues.
 Costs 1 Focus per encounter.
 Left unsaid Sometimes it's obvious what someone was about to say even when they break off and don't.
 With this edge, you know what they almost said even if there was no external clue.
 A narrow version of Telepathy.
-Requires an easy Focus roll.
-Truth for truth If you say something a little extra-revealing about yourself, the people you are talking to will havea hard time lying to you during that conversation.
+Make an easy Focus roll to avoid cost of 1 Focus.
+Whose?
+Tells you if a given object belongs to someone else.
+A little more exactly, tells you if someone would come claim it Today, Tomorrow, Someday, or Never.
+Applies to objects up to the size of, say, abandoned houses, not newly discovered islands.
+Applies to personal claimants, not organizations.
+Costs of 1 Focus.
+Truth for truth If you say something a little extra-revealing about yourself and don't lie, the people you are talking to will have a hard time lying to you during that conversation.
 They can form the words, but their delivery will be unconvincing.
+The effect ends before the end of the conversation if you lie.
 Costs 1 Psi per conversation.
 "THESE CRITTERS like me."
-For a class of animal, e.g. dogs, cats, horses, cows, small birds, corvids, raptors, parrots.
+For a given class of animal, e.g. dogs, cats, horses, cows, small birds, corvids, raptors, parrots.
 You can't particularly control or summon them, but they're reluctant to harm you and will come for petting when they meet you, or will seek your help.
 This can be disconcerting to others when the class is snakes, spiders, or wasps.
 Someone with several of these may grow up to be a Friend To All Living Things.
 No cost to use.
 "I have a way with THESE CRITTERS."
 For a given class of animal, you find them biddable.
 Of course, they have to know what you want, so this works best with trained animals, and therefore mostly with dogs and horses.
 (Grasshoppers, not so much.)
 You could also combine this with an animal version of "I can always make myself understood."
 This does not override the animal's free will, and they will not be biddable if you have given cause for offense, though they'll know what you want.
-Costs 1 Psi per encounter until they get in the habit.
+Make an easy Psi roll to avoid a cost of 1 Psi per encounter until they get in the habit.
+Helping hand You can make a willing assistant function at your own higher skill level for some given shareable task.
+Costs 1 Psi per use.
 Hard stare (Hat-tip to Paddington Bear.)
 Usable only out of combat.
 You lock eyes with someone and register severe disapproval.
 They are always startled and taken aback.
 They can still recover and resume, and then you can't use the hard stare successfully on them again for that issue, on that occasion.
 But you've forced a reconsideration.
 Costs 1 Psi per use.
-Helping hand You can make a willing assistant function at your own higher skill level for some given shareable task.
-Costs 1 Psi per use.
+Battle cry You have a favorite battle cry.
+You can use this as an edge once per fight, spending N Effort points on it.
+The nearest N targets must roll 3 x Focus to not lose their next round due to being startled.
+You must be close enough for the cry to be good and loud to the targets.
+Costs 1 Effort per target.
 Favorite attack You have a favorite punch (roundhouse, uppercut, head-butt, Vulcan nerve-pinch), or a favorite ad hoc weapon (parasol, walking stick, crowbar, big purse, school bag) with which you have +20% to hit, no cost.
 For +40%, 1 Effort per use.
 Never without it You always keep this personal accoutrement (fedora, handbag, sonic screwdriver) even when turbulent events might reasonably make you lose it.
 It can still be taken from you, but you'll be able to retrieve it when you escape or are released.
 No cost to use.
 "This is my lucky ITEM for THIS ACTIVITY ."
 Example: "This is my lucky baseball toothbrush."
 Worth +20% on Baseball.
 No cost to use.
 "THIS CLASS OF THING is lucky for me."
 Example: "Orange is my lucky drag-racing color."
 Worth +10% to wear it while driving.
 No cost to use.
 "I like to look my best."
 Unreasonable ability to look groomed.
 You smooth down your hair, shake out your clothes, smile, and– Showtime!
 At worst, you look fetchingly disheveled.
 Costs 1 Focus per use.

 Agatha Vincey is a Grand Norman woman in her late fifties, the older sister of Charles Vincey, present head of the family.
 They are a prosperous extended family of traders, but not gentry.
 Agatha is not to be confused with Bertie Wooster's Aunt Agatha, "the one that eats broken glass and makes human sacrifices at the full of the moon," but the coincidence of names has been mentioned among members of the Vincey family.
 Very quietly.